-13. Custodian
+Custodian

-The Section's investments are held in a buy-in insurance policy and for the residual assets predominantly accessed via an insurance policy with Legal & General Assurance (Pensions Management) Limited..
+The Section's investments are held in a buy-in insurance policy and for the residual assets predominantly accessed via an insurance policy with Legal & General Assurance (Pensions Management) Limited.
 The investments in the buy-in policy are held in larger pools of investments managed by the Insurance Provider.
 The custodianship arrangements are those operated by Standard Life for all clients investing in the relevant buy-in policies.

-The residual asset investments in pooled pension funds are a share (measured in units) of larger pools of investments managed by the Investment Manager.
-The custodianship arrangements are those operated by LGIM for all clients investing in the relevant pooled funds.
+The residual asset investment is in a pooled pension fund which is a share (measured in units) of larger pools of investments managed by the Investment Manager.
+The custodianship arrangements are those operated by LGIM for all clients investing in the relevant pooled fund.

-14. Fees
+12. Fees